Bloch oscillations of helicoidal spin-orbit coupled Bose-Einstein condensates in deep optical lattices: Bloch oscillation in presence of helicoidal spin-orbit coupling

 \section{Bloch oscillation in presence of helicoidal spin-orbit coupling}

 From Eq.(13) we see that, for a large value of $R$, $\dot{\eta}\to 0$ and thus $\eta$ can either be zero or constant.
 For $\eta\to 0$ Eq.(14) gives $\dot{R}\to 0$.
 Therefore, the variations of $\eta$ and $R$ have negligible effects on the dynamics of $\xi$.
-In view of this, we first solve Eq. (\ref{eq15}), (\ref{eq16}), (\ref{eq19}) and (\ref{eq20}) numerically for zero-momentum phase.
-We see that, in zero momentum phase, the center-of-mass executes harmonic motion in presence of external force.
-This is termed as harmonic Bloch oscillation (BO) (Fig. 3).
-Properties of the BO depends on the relative value $r_s(=\chi/\beta)$ of SOC and HGP.
-Particularly, the amplitude of the BO reduces as $r_s$ increases.
-In order to check the merit of the variation approach, we solve Eqs.
+In view of this, we first solve Eq. (\ref{eq15}), (\ref{eq16}), (\ref{eq19}) and (\ref{eq20}) numerically for zero-momentum (ZM) phase. {Particularly, we fix values of different parameters with the help of Eq.
+(21) and see that the center-of-mass of the wavepacket executes harmonic motion in presence of external force.
+This is termed as harmonic Bloch oscillation (BO) (Fig.4).
+We note that a two-component BEC without helicoidal spin-orbit coupling ($\beta=\chi=0$) in deep optical lattice exhibits Bloch oscillation \cite{r33,r34}.
+Due to presence of helicoidal SOC, a coupling between the center-of-mass motion and spin degrees of freedom occurs and thus results enhancement of amplitude of BO in the ZM phase}.
+In order to check the merit of the variational approach, we solve Eqs.
 (4) and (5) using fourth-order Runge-Kutta method by taking time step size $0.0001$ and equilibrium state as initial state.
 We see that numerical results accurately describes the harmonic Bloch oscillation in zero-momentum phase and also the results obtained direct numerical simulation and variational approach shows good agreement.

-In the plane-wave phase, the variation of center-of-mass with time in presence of external force is shown in Fig. \ref{fig4}.
-It shows an anhamonic Bloch oscillation.
-Here also the properties of BO are affected by the relative value of $\chi$ and $\beta$.
-However, the amplitude of the BO reduces as $r_s$ decreases.
-Note that the $r_s$ is larger in plane-wave than that in zero-momentum phase.
+{For the plane-wave phase we fix values of different parameters from Eq.(24) and solve Eqs.(11), (12), (15) and (16) numerically.
+The variation of center-of-mass with time in presence of external force is shown in Fig. \ref{fig4}.
+Looking closely into the figure we see that the oscillation of center-of-mass is not exactly harmonic.
+Particularly, the amplitude of oscillation is changing with time.
+We term it as anhamonic Bloch oscillation.
+Comparing with the BO in a binary BEC without helicoidal SOC, we see that the amplitude of BO is augmented also in this phase. }

-The Bloch oscillation is damped out with time naturally due to nonlinear atomic interaction.
-In order to examine the effects of different parameters on the damping of BO, we rewrite the equation of center-of-mass using Eqs.
-(11) -(16) as follows.
+{We have seen that the Bloch oscillation is affected by helicoidal gauge potential due to coupling between the center-of-mass motion of BEC and its spin dynamics \cite{r33a,r33b}.
+This coupling, particularly, leads to two different phases of the BO.
+The mean-field atomic interaction can naturally cause damping or even result complete break down of the BO \cite{r7b,r33,r34}.
+In order to visualize the effects of helicoidal spin-orbit coupling on the damping of BO, we rewrite the equation of center-of-mass using Eqs.
+(11) -(16) as follows. }

 where